Nothing2Hide

 Understand the Employer’s Expectations

 When you enter a completely new field, it’s important to be aware of what employers look for.
-Review a few target job descriptions to understand what qualifications and skills are in greater demand.
+Evaluate a few target job descriptions to understand what qualifications and skills are in greater demand.
 Visit the company website to understand its values and corporate culture.
 Use this information to emphasize the needed traits on your resume and cover letter.

 Choose the Appropriate Resume Format